Beyond the Curb–Hazardous Materials Disposal

 599 El Camino Real, Greenfield, CA 93927

-Location accepts controlled and non-controlled medications.
-Hours: Monday - Friday 8:30 AM - 4:30 PM.
+The location accepts controlled and non-controlled medications.
+Its hours are Monday through Friday, 8:30 AM to 4:30 PM.
 Call 831-674-5111 for more information.

 Soledad Pharmacy & Wellness Center